-Unlike for tablets, which are limited by the tablet press capabilities, a wide range of different dosage concentrations (milligrams per dose) can be achieved with hard capsules by modifying the ratios of excipients.
-A more-concentrated formulation of an API can be produced in a the same size capsule as a less-concentrated formulation with a smaller ratio of excipients.
+Unlike with tablets, which are limited by the tablet press capabilities, a wide range of different dosage concentrations (milligrams per dose) can be achieved with hard capsules by simply modifying the ratios of excipients.
+A more-concentrated formulation of an API can be produced in the same size capsule as a less-concentrated formulation with a smaller ratio of excipients.
 This flexibility translates into fewer change parts that are required for production and reduced downtime on machines when switching dosage sizes.

 Hard capsules also provide formulators with many options regarding the format of the material placed inside the capsules.
 As a result, they are much more versatile than tablets.
-Two piece hard capsules can be filled with dry ingredients such as powders, granules, pellets, tablets, or mini-tablets, liquids and semi-solids are also suitable.
+Two-piece hard capsules can be filled with dry ingredients such as powders, granules, pellets, tablets, or mini-tablets; liquids and semi-solids are also suitable.
 A combination of these formats can also be used.

 More Difficult to Counterfeit

 The introduction of fraudulent medicines into the drug supply is a worldwide problem.
 The pharmaceutical industry is actively seeking drug delivery systems that are counterfeit resistant.
-Tamper-resistance is another desirable attribute that goes hand in hand with anti-counterfeiting.
+Tamper-resistance is another desirable attribute that goes hand-in-hand with anti-counterfeiting.

 Two-piece hard capsules that are sealed with a band are sophisticated in their appearance and provide drug delivery solutions that are difficult to copy and cannot be reclosed once physically opened.
 As such, they increase the barriers to counterfeiting and tampering.
 For instance, a green and white capsule with a purple band is highly distinctive and unmistakable as a certain brand of product.
 Recreating the exact appearance is difficult.
 Patients also know that the capsules have not been tampered with if the seal is not broken.
 This level of protection cannot be achieved for tablets.

-Greater brand recognition, improved safety and reduced development/manufacturing costs and timelines: it is clear why hard capsules are the best choice for generic solid oral dosage forms.
+Greater brand recognition, improved safety, and reduced development/manufacturing costs and timelines: It is clear why hard capsules are the best choice for generic solid oral dosage forms.